HELENTRISHA/REMOTE/README.md

 # REMOTE
-just to be sure"remote" XD
+just to be sure"REMOTE" XD